uri-raviv-lab/dplus-dev/PythonInterface/README.md

 'sigma' is a parameter that does not exist in the D+ UI, but rather only in the API and is a measure for the polydispersivity of a parameter in the model.
 Sigma represents the full width at half-maximum of a Gaussian distribution that is applied to the parameter it is added to.
 This was inherited from X+ and more information can be found in Ben-Nun, T., Ginsburg, A., Szekely, P. & Raviv, U. (2010).
 J. Appl.
 Cryst.
 43, 1522-1531.

+--- 13/08/25 UPDATE: Polydiversity is now available on the UI version of D+, due to new UI feature of setting the sigma value.
+Usage: right click on certain layer in Parameter Editor panel -> polydiversity... -> set new sigma value ---

 Usage: